yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-09-28-istio-deepdive-pt4.md

 - EDS: Endpoint DS
 - ADS: Aggregated DS

-Later, you can explore each xDS API in more depth, following the process from EDS to EDS to understand how service configuration and traffic routing evolve in the service mesh.
+Later, you can explore each xDS API in more depth, following the process from LDS to EDS to understand how service configuration and traffic routing evolve in the service mesh.

 ### Envoy API Overview